yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 `conda env remove --name tetmesht`

-Create a new environment
+Create a new environment.

 `conda env create -f .\environment_tetmesht.yml`

-Activate the environment
+Activate the environment.

 `conda activate tetmesht`

-Install the package to the environment using pip
+Install the package to the environment using pip.

 `pip install --editable .`

-This will produce a directory called 'tetmeshtools.egg-info', do not move, rename or delete this directory.
+This will produce a directory called 'tetmeshtools.egg-info', do not move, rename, or delete this directory.

 Make the documentation run doxygen